Executive Summary

 Relating Technical Information to Customer Service

-Good technical product content significantly impacts customer satisfaction and customers’ willingness to purchase other products from the same brand.
-In the same Lightspeed survey, 76% of U.S. respondents said product information is essential to good customer service, and a similar 73% indicated that quality product information makes it more likely that they will recommend the brand to others.
+Good technical product content significantly impacts customer satisfaction.
+It also affects customers’ willingness to purchase other products from the same brand.
+In the same Lightspeed survey, 76% of U.S. respondents said product information is essential for good customer service.
+A similar 73% indicated that quality product information makes them more likely to recommend the brand to others.

 And it’s the Customer Experience that Matters

-In August 2014, Harvard Business Review (HBR)1 wanted to explore ways of quantifying the impact of good versus poor customer experiences — and then see what the value was in delivering them.
-What they found: not only it is possible to quantify the impact of customer experience — but the effects are huge.
+In August 2014, Harvard Business Review (HBR) wanted to explore ways to quantify the impact of good versus poor customer experiences.
+They then sought to determine the value of delivering them.
+They found that quantifying the impact of customer experience is possible.
+Moreover, the effects are huge.

-What they found: after controlling for other factors that drive repeat purchases in the transaction-based business (for example, how often the customer needs the type of goods and services that the company sells), those who had good customer experiences spent 140% more compared to those who had poor experience.
+They discovered that after controlling for other factors driving repeat purchases in transaction-based businesses (e.g., how often customers need specific goods and services), those with good customer experiences spent 140% more.
+This compares to those who had poor experiences.

 The Costs of Good Customer Experience